Talks

 Decolonising Museums: Changing Curatorial Practices in the United Kingdom, South Africa and France

-Talk at the PRM Research Seminar presenting my postdoctoral research on changing curatorial practices at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris, supported by the Carlsberg Foundation, as well as my doctoral research on curatorial challenges in the exhibition of art from South Africa, published in the Rutledge-anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
+Talk at the PRM Research Seminar presenting the postdoctoral research on changing curatorial practices conducted at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris, as well as findings from the doctoral research on curatorial challenges in the exhibition of art from South Africa, published in the Rutledge-anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
 O. Salemink, A.S.
 Corrêa, J. Sejrup and V. Nielsen.

 Photo of wooden figures from Nigeria on display in the Pitt Rivers Museum by V. Nielsen (2021).